gridsome/gridsome.org/docs/images.md

 ### Use in Vue components
 The `<g-image>` can be used in any Vue components.
-It's globally available and don't need to be imported.
+It's globally available and doesn't need to be imported.

 ### Use in Markdown
 The [gridsome-transformer-remark](/plugins/transformer-remark) transformer plugin automatically converts normal Markdown images to `<g-image>`.